On 1 July 2026, the Ministry of Housing and Urban Development is now part of the new Ministry for Cities, Environment, Regions and Transport.

 Making sense of the statistics

-Statistics based on small populations are less reliable because each individual case has a large influence, causing rates and averages to shift sharply even when nothing meaningful has changed.
+The House Price Index (HPI) provides a better measure of house price change over time, as it uses a methodology that compares sales prices to capital values as a way of accounting for changes in composition.
+HPIs are also less prone to month-on-month volatility and so are better for calculating value changes.
+Statistics based on small populations are less reliable because each individual sale has a larger influence, causing median sales prices to shift sharply even when nothing meaningful has changed.
 For example, in an area with only 10 house sales, one unusual sale can significantly move the average price.
 Results from data with small populations should therefore be interpreted with caution and seen as indicative rather than precise.

 Additionally, when sample sizes are small, averages and medians behave differently: